yoonsery/YoonTube/README.md

 Users are able to

-- see the most popular 25 videos
+- see the most popular 25 videos at first
 - search and can watch the result of searching
 - see the clicked video title at browser title bar
 - reload the page by clicking the logo